dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 ### List after paragraph

-In GFM, list after paragraph must be separated by two or new line character.
+In GFM, list after paragraph must be separated by two or more new line character.
 In DFM, one new line also works.

 For example: